-Delta and its pilots union have reached a preliminary agreement for a new contract, which would see pilots at the Atlanta-based airline getting a huge pay bump.
-This new contract would be worth $7.2 billion in value over the course of four years, according to a memo from the union to pilots.
+Delta pilots have officially ratified a new contract, with 78% of pilots voting in favor of it.
+With this contract, we’ll see pilots at the Atlanta-based airline getting a huge pay bump.
+This new contract is worth $7.2 billion in value over the course of four years.

-This new contract would include significant pay increases, both retroactively and going forward:
+This new contract includes significant pay increases, both retroactively and going forward:

-- Pilots would immediately receive an 18% pay increase the day the contract is signed
+- Pilots will immediately receive an 18% pay increase, as of the day the contract is signed

-- Pilots would then receive a 5% pay increase one year after that
+- Pilots will then receive a 5% pay increase one year after that

-- Pilots would then receive two 4% pay increases in the two years that follow
+- Pilots will then receive two 4% pay increases in the two years that follow

-- In the event that American or United negotiate a contract with better pay, Delta would get that pay matched, plus 1%
+- In the event that American or United negotiate a contract with better pay, Delta will get that pay matched, plus 1%

-On top of that, pilots would get quality-of-life improvements, which would make up roughly one-quarter of the value of the overall agreement.
+On top of that, pilots will get quality-of-life improvements, which will make up roughly one-quarter of the value of the overall agreement.
 This includes things like 10 weeks of paid maternity leave, two weeks of paid paternal leave, significantly improved crew meals, improved health insurance, and more.
 Interestingly this contract also includes a provision that “establishes medical freedom protections.”
 Oh my…

-How much would Delta pilots be paid with this new contract?
+How much will Delta pilots be paid with this new contract?

 Delta first officer pay ranges from $92 to $242 per hour, while Delta captain pay ranges from $238 to $334 per hour.
 You can generally just add three zeroes to the end of that to roughly figure out annual pay, though with Delta it’s usually even a bit higher than that, thanks to profit sharing.
-If this contract is ratified, Delta pilots would be looking at pay raises of over 30% over the next four years.
+With this contract now being ratified, Delta pilots will be looking at pay raises of 34% over the next four years.

-In other words, Delta’s most senior captains would be earning roughly $440 per hour, or around $440K per year (and probably even more than that).
+In other words, Delta’s most senior captains will be earning roughly $440 per hour, or around $440K per year (and probably even more than that).

 With American and United both currently negotiating contracts, you can bet that pilots at both airlines will be looking to Delta as a benchmark.
-For that matter, Delta pilots will be looking at the contracts of American and United, as they can potentially get those contracts matched, plus 1%.
+For that matter, even with Delta pilots having approved this new contract, they’ll be looking at the contracts of American and United, as they can potentially get those contracts matched, plus 1%.

 Also keep in mind that even though Alaska has finalized its contract, there’s a provision that if pilots at other airlines get a better contract, Alaska will match it.
 Alaska pilots are entitled to the average of the top of the pay scales of American, Delta, JetBlue, Southwest, and United, so these pilots could be looking at some additional raises as well.

-Delta management and the union representing pilots have reached a tentative agreement for a new contract.
-The contract will be worth $7.2 billion to pilots over the next four years, and will include an immediate 18% pay raise, a further 13% in pay raises in the three years that follow, retroactive pay raises, and quality of life improvements.
+Delta management and the union representing pilots have agreed to a new contract.
+The contract is worth $7.2 billion to pilots over the next four years, and includes an immediate 18% pay raise, a further 13% in pay raises in the next three years, retroactive pay raises, and quality of life improvements.

 You can bet that both executives and unions at American and United are watching this closely, because it probably gives them a sense of what they can expect to pay.

-What do you make of Delta’s new tentative pilot agreement?
+What do you make of Delta’s new pilot agreement?